Sibiu General Information

 Address: Str.
 Mitropoliei 2

-This museum is housed in the Old City Hall (Primaria Veche), which dates to 1470 and boasts typical Transylvanian gothic civil architecture.
-Here, you can learn the history of the city and the region from Neolithic and Roman times to the present.
-In addition to rich collections from the Middle Ages and the baroque era, there is a fine silverware exhibit.
+Sibiu History Museum is housed in the Old Town Hall (Primaria Veche), which dates to 1470 and boasts typical Transylvanian gothic civil architecture.
+Information and objects which illustrate the long and rich history of Sibiu and the region, from Neolithic and Roman times to the present, are presented.

 (Muzeul de Istorie Naturala)